vsoch/askci/paper/paper.md

 For all of the above cases, in that a request for review, template update, or repository archive occurs, owners are notified by way of an email powered by the SendGrid API [@sendgrid].
-Users that contribute content to respositories are also subscribed to receive further notifications, a status that they can easily remove if desired.
+Users that contribute content to repositories are also subscribed to receive further notifications, a status that they can easily remove if desired.

 ### Contributing Content